Seneca-ICTOER/CSP451/docs/C-Assignments/topic-file-4.md

 The course content and assignment instructions keep changing and evolving.
 Mistakes are inevitable.
 There would be a bonus mark for finding errors in any form in the instructions.
 Also a bonus mark for suggestions about how to improve the instructions to make them more clear and easier to follow.

----

-### Seneca’s Copyright Policy

-> Most of the materials posted in this course are protected by copyright.
-It is a violation of Canada's Copyright Act and [Seneca's Copyright Policy](https://www.senecacollege.ca/about/policies/copyright-policy.html) to share, post, and/or upload course material in part or in whole without the permission of the copyright owner.
-This includes posting materials to third-party file-sharing sites such as assignment-sharing or homework help sites.
-Course material includes teaching material, assignment questions, tests, and presentations created by faculty, other members of the Seneca community, or other copyright owners.

-> It is also prohibited to reproduce or post to a third-party commercial website work that is either your own work or the work of someone else, including (but not limited to) assignments, tests, exams, group work projects, etc. This explicit or implied intent to help others may constitute a violation of [Seneca’s Academic Integrity Policy](https://www.senecacollege.ca/about/policies/academic-integrity-policy.html) and potentially involve such violations as cheating, plagiarism, contract cheating, etc.

-> These prohibitions remain in effect both during a student’s enrollment at the college as well as withdrawal or graduation from Seneca.